Nights-Software/ns-docs/resources/ers.md

 5. **SmartFiresLite (Required - Got the [full version](https://store.londonstudios.net/category/fire-resources)?
 Then do not install SmartFiresLite)**
    - Provided by [London Studios](https://londonstudios.net).
 This resource allows the ERS to spawn fires and is included for free.
 Consider getting the full version for more advanced gameplay.
      - This resource is a drag-and-drop into your resources folder!
+     - IMPORTANT: If you have the full version, please re-name it to: `SmartFires` (case sensitive).

 6. **SmartHoseLite (Required - Got the [full version](https://store.londonstudios.net/category/fire-resources)?
 Then do not install SmartHoseLite)**
    - Provided by [London Studios](https://londonstudios.net).
 This resource allows the player to use a water hose to extinguish fires and is included for free.
 Consider getting the full version for more advanced gameplay.